User Score: 14050

 Broadcast from Madison Square Garden

---Myron Cohen (stand-up comedian: Irishman Vs Jewish man in an election, Rabbi and Priest in auto accident, etc.)
+--Myron Cohen (story-telling comedian) - topics: Irishman vs Jewish man in an election, Rabbi and Priest in auto accident, etc.

---Will Jordan (impressionist) - does an impression of Ed Sullivan, Ed singing "Bye Bye Love"
+--Will Jordan (impressionist) - does an impression of Ed Sullivan including 'Ed' singing "Bye Bye Love."

 --Edith Piaf (French Chanteuse) - "You Are My Carousel" (in French and English).